aj-neitzel/Success-for-All-A-Quantitative-Synthesis-of-U.-S.-Evaluations/README.md

 This folder includes the dataset analyzed for this paper.

 ## License to Use These Data
-These data are made available under the [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/1.0/).
+These data are made available under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
 You may use, share, and adapt the data so long as you agree to acknowledge this project as the source of these data.
 Please cite the data as:

 Neitzel, A.J., Cheung, A., Xie, C., Zhuang, T.T., & Slavin, R.E.
 (2020).
 Data archive for "Success for All: A Quantitative Synthesis of U. S. Evaluations."
 Towson, MD: Center for Research and Reform in Education (CRRE), Johns Hopkins University.
 Retrieved from https://github.com/aj-neitzel/Success-for-All-A-Quantitative-Synthesis-of-U.-S.-Evaluations